Aleksandr-Strashevskiy/new-and-delete-operators/README.md

 # new-and-delete-operators

-Operators new and delete with custom malloc and free
+Global overrides of operators new and delete with using custom malloc and free